tsarkar23/escrow/Escrow - An introduction to DeFi in Solana .md

     }
 ```

-In the `process_deposit` function, we start by creating accoun_info variables to store the `AccountMeta` that we passed in.
+In the `process_deposit` function, we start by creating account_info variables to store the `AccountMeta` that we passed in.
 We also deserialize the `data` field of `escrow_info` into `escrow_data`.
 At a high level, we will use information contained in `escrow_data` to check if the transaction sent is valid and update state, before re-serialize this information and store again in the escrow account.

 ```rust=1
 pub fn process_deposit(